 The resulting prepayment speed are compared to prior year’s result.
 TRY would looked for any significant changes or material difference and reach out to FLUs for more information.
-Adjustment are made to remove any extraordinary items and the final results are evaluated and reviewed by MRD.
+Adjustment are made to remove any extraordinary items and the final results are evaluated and reviewed by ERM.

 4. Decay